Ääntäminen

 - (nautical) That part of the bottom of a vessel on each side of the keelson which is most nearly horizontal.

-- (mining) The rock underlying a stratified or nearly horizontal deposit.
+- (mining) A horizontal, flat ore body; the rock underlying a stratified or nearly horizontal deposit.

 - (mathematics) The largest integer less than or equal to a given number.